GIT-CONFIG(1)

 configuration file are not available they will be ignored.
 If the

 repository configuration file is not available or readable, git config will exit with a non-zero error code.
-However, in neither case will an error message be issued.
+However, in neither case will an error message be issued. - All writing options will per default write to the repository specific

 configuration file.
 Note that this also affects options like

---replace-all and --unset. git config will only ever change one file at a time.
+--replace-all and --unset. git config will only ever change one file at a time. - You can override these rules either by command line options or by

 environment variables.
 The --global and the --system options will limit the file used to the global or system-wide file respectively.
 The